-Efficient utilization of at least a /21 (contiguous or not).
+Efficient utilization of at least 50% of the requested address space (contiguous or not).

-2.3.3.2.- Micro-Assignments to Critical Infrastructure
+2.3.3.2- Micro-Assignments to Critical Infrastructure

 Micro-assignment is the name given to those assignments that involve prefixes longer than /20 but shorter than or equal to /24.